lachlansleight/Lunity/README.md

 -  Singleton: A fancier, more reliable Singleton class.
 -  UiHeadFollower: A handy script to make a world space UI (or anything else, I suppose) smoothly position itself in front of the user's head.
 I mainly use this for VR when I need to show something important.
 -  UnityEvents: Various unity events with type payloads.
 Lets you do things like `public UnityEvent<float> OnFloatValueChanged` and get a useful inspector item.
+-  UsefulEnums: A few enums that I find myself often wanting.
+Things like `Direction.down`, `Surface.front`, `CardinalDirection.South`, `Axis.Z`, etc. Unity has lots of these inside random other namespaces which I've always found kind of frustrating.
+I'll probably add more to this as I find myself needing them.
 -  VectorDoubles: Replicants of all the default Vector types in Unity, but using double precision rather than float precision.

 ## Extension Scripts